Second Reading: Ephesians 1:3-6, 11-12

 Notice the similarities in the phrases "the (ONE) blessing us in CHRIST with every spiritual blessing in the heavens" from 1:3b and "for the praise of the glory of grace by which he has favored us in the (ONE)" in 1:6a. "blessing us" and "has favored us" is equivalent; so is "every spiritual blessing in heaven" and "the glory of his grace."
 The blessing of God in 1:3a parallels "for the praise of..."
 So 1:3 is the beginning and 1:6 ends the Berikah.

 1:4-5 described the activity and status of the community.
 In one sense, to be holy and blameless were identical concepts; both referred to the purity of the community in worship.
-Within Judaism, Temple worship insisted upon ritual purity and bodily wholeness; the Pharisees and other Jewish thinkers extended that sense of purity to a practice of quarantine in every day life.
-The impure (ritually, morally, and physically) were removed from the community; Jewish communities (especially those in the Diaspora) would live apart from Gentiles in ghettoes.
+Within Judaism, Temple worship insisted upon ritual purity and bodily wholeness; the Pharisees and other Jewish thinkers extended that sense of purity to a practice of quarantine in everyday life.
+The impure (ritually, morally, and physically) were removed from the community; Jewish communities (especially those in the Diaspora) would live apart from Gentiles in ghettos.

 Christians, however, drew believers from the impure and lived among the Gentiles, even proselytizing them.
 Christian holiness was based upon a faith relationship with God and a life of charity within the community.
 Faith and charity were the basis of Christian morality, these qualities made Christians "blameless."
 Indeed, such were gifts from God, just as their status as God's children was pure grace.